-At Percent Pledge we (obviously) believe that doing good is good for business, so we love reading that others believe that as well.
+At Percent Pledge we (obviously) believe that doing good is good for business, so we love reading about leaders who share (and practice) that same belief.
 Our latest favorites are all from Forbes, written by founders and entrepreneurs who have seen firsthand how giving back can accelerate business growth.
 We know you're busy but might want these important learnings, so we’ve shared our SparkNotes of each below.
 This way you can spend more leveraging their suggestions to accelerate your business and culture!

 How Your Small Business Can Make a Mighty Impact, Forbes, August 1, 2019